 |Cherimoya in a market.|

-At its natural habitat, cherimoya season lasts from November until May.
+At its natural habitat, the cherimoya season lasts from November until May.
 Usually, the fruit is handpicked by clipping upon reaching maturity.
 In the markets, buy fresh, firm, medium-sized, uniform fruits featuring greenish-yellow color and full for their size.
 Ripe fruits just yield to gentle pressure.

-Avoid those with broken skin, surface blemishes and overly-ripen ones as they stay poorly.
+Avoid those with broken skin, surface blemishes, and overly-ripen ones as they stay poorly.

 Here are some serving tips: